 Like aortic stenosis in humans, aortic stenosis in dogs is a medical term used to define an inheritable cardiovascular condition in which the aortic valve of the affected patient is too narrow to allow for proper blood flow from the left ventricle of the heart to the rest of the body via the aorta.

-Aortic Stenosis broken down by its terms:
+Aortic Stenosis broke down by its terms:

 Stenosis: A term used to describe the abnormal narrowing of a passage in the body.